rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/iKEkYhP.png">
 </div>

 In isolation, the choropleth map appears as follows.
+The counties colored in black are due to a poorly-calibrated threshold scale used for coloring.

 <div align="center">
     <img src="http://i.imgur.com/2lNSj6F.png">